-Terrace farming is a practical and frequently the only option for farmlands with hills.
+Terrace farming is practical and frequently the only option for farmlands with hills.
 But its benefits are numerous.
 Terrace farming serves a purpose that extends far beyond cultivating places that would not otherwise be suited for agriculture.
 Terrace farming also promotes soil conservation by reducing soil erosion.
 The technique can now be used to grow a variety of crops, and internet farming software makes management easier.

 About Terrace Farming: